bright/new-www/content/blog/2018-11-19-dont-let-your-mind-steal-your-time.md

 published: true
 language: en
 ---
 Josh Billings, or if you prefer - Henry Wheeler Shaw, said once that "the greatest thief this world has ever produced is procrastination, and he is still at large".
 I am rather a well-organised person and I try not to delay anything.
 To be honest, there are rarely moments that I put off things that I have to do.
 I just do not like the feeling when there are some open task floating around in my mind.
-But I also know that many of us do not posses this inner drive, or just lose it at some point of our life.
-Procrastination can often make us miserable.
-It steals our time, money, and first of all satisfaction.
+But I also know that many of us do not posses this inner drive, or just lose it at some point of our life. [ Procrastination can often make us miserable.
+It steals our time, money, and first of all satisfaction. ](https://www.psychologicalscience.org/observer/why-wait-the-science-behind-procrastination)

 ## how does procrastination work?

 Procrastination stems from various thoughts and habits, mainly because we anticipate not enjoying a task or fear we won’t do it well.
 This avoidance is often fueled by confusion, distraction, or fatigue. **Psychologists link procrastination to factors like low self-confidence, anxiety, lack of structure, and difficulty motivating oneself to tackle unpleasant tasks.
 Research also connects procrastination with rumination, where people become stuck in negative thought patterns.**

 <div className="image">![procrastination](/images/1_9ce_8kqd8i60zfjwqqpnaa.gif "")</div>

 ###### source: https://medium.com/@rathinamala23/the-psychology-of-procrastination-insights-and-solutions

+Procrastination, while self-defeating, can serve a psychological purpose.
+For perfectionists, it shields them from fear of failure, judgment, and self-criticism.
+By focusing on less important tasks, like organizing or cleaning, procrastinators avoid the discomfort of unfinished work, though this often may lead to problems later. **Productive procrastination refers to engaging in other useful activities while intentionally delaying the main task at hand.**

+Why do we believe we'll follow through on tasks later?
+This is due to **affective forecasting,** where people often misjudge how they’ll feel in the future. **For instance, procrastinators might feel bad about not exercising today but convince themselves they’ll do it tomorrow, thereby avoiding immediate negative feelings while perpetuating the cycle.**

 **Always try to understand and explain to yourself why you do not want to accomplish a particular task.
 Understanding real reasons behind your behaviour will make it much easier to approach the whole problem.** Sometimes we can create many stories in our mind that are far from the truth.
 Maybe a project we are working on is not so bad and complex as we think.
 Maybe we have enough time to do everything, but we are poor at organising our time.
 We are great storytellers.
 Think why you really don’t want to do something.